Orson Welles: Religious beliefs

 When Peter Bogdanovich once asked him about his religion, Welles gruffly replied that it was none of his business, then misinformed him that he was raised Catholic.
 Although the Welles family was no longer devout, it was fourth-generation Episcopalian and before that, Quaker and Puritan.

-The funeral of Welles's father, Richard H. Welles, was Episcopalian.

-In April 1982, when interviewer Merv Griffin asked him about his religious beliefs, Welles replied, "I try to be a Christian.
+In 1982, when interviewer Merv Griffin asked about his religious beliefs, Welles replied, "I try to be a Christian.
 I don't pray really, because I don't want to bore God."

 Near the end of his life, Welles was dining at Ma Maison, his favorite restaurant in Los Angeles, when proprietor Patrick Terrail conveyed an invitation from the head of the Greek Orthodox Church, who asked Welles to be his guest of honor at divine liturgy at Saint Sophia Cathedral.
 Welles replied, "Please tell him I really appreciate that offer, but I am an atheist."

 "Orson never joked or teased about the religious beliefs of others", wrote biographer Barton Whaley.
 "He accepted it as a cultural artifact, suitable for the births, deaths, and marriages of strangers and even some friends—but without emotional or intellectual meaning for himself."